senghongH/doc01/docs/index.md

 hero:
   name: Programming Tutorials
   text: Learn to Code from Basics to Advanced
-  tagline: Comprehensive guides for HTML, CSS, JavaScript, and TypeScript
+  tagline: Comprehensive guides for HTML, CSS, JavaScript, TypeScript, NestJS, and Hono
   actions:
     - theme: brand
       text: Start with HTML